 Summer is all about soaking in rays of sunshine, eating BBQ food and frozen Popsicles, and enjoying the easy-breezy relaxed feeling of the long warmer days.
 I like to carry that relaxed vibe into the home by working summer decor trends into my living room and bedroom!
-I will choose a few no-fuss decor pieces and styling them in a way that is simple and functional.
+I choose a few no-fuss decor pieces and style them in a way that is simple and functional.

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)